Salamandersource/12-Employee-Tracker/README.md

         4. Choose the employee role to add to the team profile page.
         5. Locate the generated team profile in public.html.

-## Usage

-- This Node CLI will prompt you to generate a webpage for your software engineering team.
-- The application will prompt you for information about the team manager and then information about the team members.
-- You can input any number of team members, including a mix of engineers and interns.
-- Validation is implemented to ensure that information provided is in the proper expected format.

 ---

 ## Tech Stack